andrei-shershan/kinodev.Docs/README.md

 127.0.0.1 functions.kinodev.localhost
 ```

-Generate the Certificate and Private Key, configure Traefik to Use Your Certificate, att `certs` folder into Docker project Root.
+Generate the Certificate and Private Key, configure Traefik to Use Your Certificate, add `certs` folder to the root of the Docker project.

 Adjust `C:\Windows\System32\drivers\etc\hosts`: